watson-developer-cloud/visual-recognition-coreml/README.md

 1. Select the `Core ML Vision Simple` scheme.
 1. Run the application in the simulator or on your device.
 1. Classify an image by clicking the camera icon and selecting a photo from your photo library.
 To add a custom image in the simulator, drag the image from the Finder to the simulator window.

-1. Included in the repo are Core ML models for tools and plants.
-Switch between these models by uncommenting the model you would like to use in [ImageClassificationViewController](../master/Core%20Ml%20Vision%20Simple/Core%20Ml%20Vision%20Simple/ImageClassificationViewController.swift).
+**Tip**: This project also includes a Core ML model to classify trees and fungi.
+You can switch between the two included Core ML models by uncommenting the model you would like to use in [ImageClassificationViewController](../master/Core%20Ml%20Vision%20Simple/Core%20Ml%20Vision%20Simple/ImageClassificationViewController.swift).

 [Source code](../master/Core%20Ml%20Vision%20Simple/Core%20Ml%20Vision%20Simple/ImageClassificationViewController.swift) for `ImageClassificationViewController`.